LayerManager/layman/doc/data-storage.md

 Redis is used as temporary data store.
 When Layman stops, data persists in Redis, however on each startup Layman flushes the Redis database and imports user-related data and publication-related data from [filesystem](#filesystem).
 It means that any [task-related](#tasks) data is lost on startup.
 This can be controlled by [LAYMAN_SKIP_REDIS_LOADING](env-settings.md#LAYMAN_SKIP_REDIS_LOADING).

 ### Filesystem
-Data is saved to LAYMAN_DATA_DIR directory.
+Data is saved to LAYMAN_DATA_DIR directory, LAYMAN_QGIS_DATA_DIR directory, and GeoServer data directory.

 **Workspace directory** is created in LAYMAN_DATA_DIR directory for every created [workspace](models.md#workspace).
 Name of the workspace directory is the same as workspace name.
 User-related information is saved in the root of [personal workspace](models.md#personal-workspace) directory.